jasonfly07/jasonfly07.github.io/_posts/2016-5-2-witness-solver.md

 ![_config.yml]({{ site.baseurl }}/images/witness/witness-gui.png)

 As I fleshed out the underlying solver (it was written in C++ first), I was frustrated by the fact that there's no user interface for this tool.
 Eventually I decided to port everything to Javascript, and built a GUI in the form of a website.
 Since I had next to zero knowledge on HTML/CSS at first, it took me a while to get everything look right.

+(One minor thing to point out is that essential nodes/sides are hexagons in the game, but since drawing a hexagon is not trivial with CSS, I replace it with a small dot.)

 Once the GUI is done, I restarted the game and ran a couple of the early puzzles through the solver.
 There's something satisfying about playing the game this way: building a solver is just as challenging and fun as solving these puzzles yourself.